• Skip to primary navigation

 STEP 3: color them pink!

 At this point, you can either fill your piping bag and pipe the cookies as they are.
-This will give you pretty white meringue cookies.
+This will give you pretty white healthy meringue cookies.

-If you want to be more adventurous, you can add different dyes and colors to your meringue!
+If you want to be more adventurous, you can add different dyes and colors to your healthy meringue!
 I added some red dye down the sides of my piping bag and then added the meringue so that it gave it a marble effect.

 You could also mix the color right into the meringue gently for a solid color.